 Natural Resource Management (NRM) is about managing our natural resources to ensure environmental, social and economic sustainability for both present and future generations in accordance with the principles of Ecologically Sustainable Development (ESD).

-NRM is important because our community expects it (link to CSP); a healthy environment means a healthy community; natural areas are important for recreation and tourism; it’s good for the economy by ensuring productive soil and waterways for farming our communities; and it can be a legal requirement.
+Natural Resource Management is important because our community expects it; a healthy environment means a healthy community; natural areas are important for recreation and tourism; it’s good for the economy by ensuring productive soil and waterways for farming; and it can be a legal requirement.

-In NSW, NRM is implemented by a range of stakeholders including all spheres of government, including Federal (www.nrm.gov.au) and State (www.nsw.gov.au/making-it-happen), Local Land Services (http://www.lls.nsw.gov.au), Landcare (http://landcarelife.com) or Bushcare networks, landholders and the general community.
+In NSW, Natural Resource Management is implemented by a range of stakeholders including all spheres of government, including Federal (www.nrm.gov.au) and State (www.nsw.gov.au/making-it-happen), Local Land Services, Landcare (Home - Landcare Australia Landcare Australia) or Bushcare networks (www.bushcare.org.au), landholders and the general community.
 By their very nature, natural resources must be managed in a coordinated way, across jurisdictions, to achieve long term outcomes.

 Local Government is playing an increasingly important role and has a range of functions, powers and responsibilities at its disposal to influence natural resource management on both private and public land.
 This includes both statutory and non statutory responsibilities.

-Council responsibility in relation to NRM is defined in the Charter of the Local Government Act 1993.
-The Charter requires all councils to properly manage, develop, protect, restore, enhance and conserve the environment of the area for which it is responsible, in a manner that is consistent with and promotes the principles of Ecologically Sustainable Development.
-Further, councils must also have regard to the long term and cumulative effects of its decisions.
+The responsibility of Council with respect to Natural Resource Management is defined by the Local Government Act 1993 which states that "ecologically sustainable development requires the effective integration of economic and environmental considerations in decision making processes".
+In accordance with this, Council is required to properly manage, develop, protect, restore, enhance and conserve the environment of the area for which it is responsible, in a manner that is consistent with, and promotes the principles of, Ecologically Sustainable Development.
+Further, Council must also have regard to the long term and cumulative effects of its decisions.